robdunn4/QSpice/MSVS/README.md

 # Microsoft Visual Studio (MSVC) Configuration

+QSpice includes a compiler (DMC) but no proper IDE and no debugger.
+And the compiler doesn't support current C/C++ standards.
 For serious QSpice C-Block component development, we need modern tools.

 The Microsoft Visual Studio 2022 Community Edition (free) not only compiles C-Block component DLLs, it supports full debugging features (set breakpoints, step through code, view variables, all of the normal debugging stuff).